AniGLM/Amazon-Page-Testing/README.md

 AmazonProject
 Amazon Automation using Selenium and Python

 Scenario:
-1 .Log into Amazon Page
+1. Log into Amazon Page
 2. Search an item
 3. Add item to cart
 4. Check cart content